France and UK's Brexit row over fish drags on: What’s the catch? | DW | 04.11.2021

 Both France and the UK have accused the other side of exploiting the issue for domestic political reasons.
 UK Foreign Secretary Liz Truss said "you might say there's a French election coming up" when asked what was causing the row.
 France's maritime minister, Annick Girardin, said "French fishing should not be taken hostage by the British for political ends."

-In a sign of a possible deescalation, a British trawler which the French had detained at Le Havre for not having the correct licence was rekeased on Wednesday night.
+In a sign of a possible deescalation, a British trawler which the French had detained at Le Havre for not having the correct licence was released on Wednesday night.

 However, even if the fisheries issue was surprisingly resolved, the question of the Northern Ireland Protocol has also greatly soured France-UK relations, with Macron angry at the UK's moves to renegotiate the special arrangements agreed for Northern Ireland.